 Which influencer is right for me?

-A large reach does not have to be the ultimate criterion when selecting influencers.
+A large reach need not be the ultimate criterion when selecting an influencer.
 Brand fit, credibility and a close relationship with the community are at least as important

 Which influencer is right for me?